Cog-Creators/Red-DiscordBot/docs/cog_guides/dev.rst

 .. note::

-    Unlike other built-in cogs, the Dev cog requires the ``--dev`` flag.
+    Unlike other cogs, the Dev cog is only loaded if the bot is started with the ``--dev`` flag.

     .. warning::